onivim/oni2/docs/docs/for-developers/free-license.md

 sidebar_label: License Key Bounty
 ---

-If you make a contribution to Onivim that fixes a bug or implement a new feature, we consider you part of the team.
+## License Key Bounty

 For qualifying pull requests, starting September 1st, 2020, we'll __award a free lifetime license key__.

-If you help us build Onivim, we want to make sure you're able to use it.
+If you make a contribution to Onivim that fixes a bug or implements a new feature, we consider you part of our team, and want to make sure you have a license key.

 The requirements are as follows:

 1) The fix or change must be non-trivial (ie, not a typo fix).
-This is primarily a judgement call - there might be small code changes that require significant investigation.
 2) The contribution must completely resolve an issue or implement a feature.
 3) Any required test cases or benchmarks must be implemented.
 4) The work must be primarily done by you.
-We're happy to help and give feedback!
+We're happy to help and give feedback.
 5) The pull request must address an issue logged by another user.
-If there is not an issue tracking the work, check with us first to make sure it is within scope.
 6) The code must follow all relevant [style guidelines](./style-guide.md).

+Some of these are judgement calls - for example, there may be a long investigation to make a single-line fix.
+We'll do our best to be fair and revise these guidelines as we go.

+If you have an idea for a feature or work that doesn't meet these guidelines, feel free to reach out.

 ## Eligible Projects